rixiobarrios/SEIR-Devito/unit_4/w10d04/student_labs/morning_lab.md

 You know you will be dealing with **share prices** and **stocks**, and that the two things are related.

-You've been given a rails project that has the stock routes.
+You've been given a [rails project](stock_prices) to work in that already has the stock routes.
 You'll be adding prices to the database and API.

 We will be continuing the lab in the afternoon.